DW0RKiN/M4_FORTH/README.md

 https://github.com/DW0RKiN/M4_FORTH/blob/master/M4/loop.m4
 https://github.com/DW0RKiN/M4_FORTH/blob/master/M4/loop/

+In the test, I came across a link between the word WHILE and IF.
+This is the construction

+    ( 1 --  1 345 )
+    ( 2 -- 2 345 )
+    ( 3 -- 3 4 5 123 )
+    ( 4 -- 4 5 123 )
+    ( 5 -- 5 123 )

+    : xxx
+    BEGIN
+        DUP 2 >
+    WHILE
+        DUP 5 <
+        WHILE
+            DUP 1+
+        REPEAT
+        123
+    ELSE
+        345
+    THEN ;
+which is equivalent to M4 FORTH and FORTH standard

+    : xxxx
+        DUP 2 >
+        IF
+            BEGIN
+                DUP 5 <
+            WHILE
+                DUP 1+
+            REPEAT
+            123
+        ELSE
+            345
+        THEN ;
+And the last variant is only valid for M4 FORTH

+    : xxx
+    BEGIN
+        DUP 2 >
+    IF
+        DUP 5 <
+        WHILE
+            DUP 1+
+        REPEAT
+        123
+    ELSE
+        345
+    THEN ;

+Multiple WHILE is possible in M4 FORTH because they are independent of each other and apply to the last current BEGIN ..
+UNTIL/REPEAT/AGAIN loop.

     PUSH2(5,0)  DO        I DOT PUTCHAR({','})          LOOP       --> " 0, 1, 2, 3, 4,"
                 XDO(5,0)  I DOT PUTCHAR({','})         XLOOP       --> " 0, 1, 2, 3, 4,"
                 XDO(5,0)  I DOT PUTCHAR({','}) PUSH_ADDXLOOP(2)    --> " 0, 2, 4,"